mlresearch/v238/_posts/2024-04-18-frederik-thielmann24a.md

   Models for Location Scale and Shape (NAMLSS), a modelling framework that combines the predictive power of classical deep learning models with the inherent advantages of distributional regression while maintaining the interpretability of additive models.
-The code is available at the following link: \\url{https://github.com/AnFreTh/NAMpy} "
+The code is available at the following link: \url{https://github.com/AnFreTh/NAMpy}'
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: frederik-thielmann24a
 month: 0
-tex_title: " Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean "
+tex_title: 'Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean'
 firstpage: 1783
 lastpage: 1791
 page: 1783-1791